Level 1 Universities in Australia for Indian Students - Rankings, Fees

 AUD 100 - AUD 5,000 |

-Thus, level 1 universities in Australia are top-rankers, highly reputed, offer quality education, have good graduate employability rates and home to the well-known respected Go8 universities as well.
+Thus, level 1 universities in Australia are top-rankers, highly reputed, offer quality education, have good graduate employability rates and are home to the well-known respected Go8 universities as well.

 Admission Requirements for Level 1 Universities in Australia

 The admission requirements for level 1 universities in Australia vary per course and university.
-However, there are a few common admission criteria and minimum requirements that usually accepted by all.
+However, there are a few common admission criteria and minimum requirements that are usually accepted by all.
 Check out their admission requirements for a quick reference:

 | Level 1 Universities in Australia |